 - for limited and controlled release DIRs – 150 days

-- for limited and controlled release DIRs, where significant risk is identified - 170 days
+- for limited and controlled release DIRs, where the Regulator has identified significant risk – 170 days

 This does not include weekends, ACT public holidays, and time spent waiting for applicants to respond to requests for additional information.